Characterizing cubic hypersurfaces via projective geometry: Introduction

 Along the way, we obtain restrictions on varieties which satsify relations that share some properties with the $Y-F(Y)$ relation (Proposition \ref{kodimnewext}, Corollary \ref{anarel}) and answer a question of Cadorel--Campana--Rousseau \cite{CCR} related to a connection between uniruledness and symmetric products of varieties (Example \ref{symsb}).
-Finally, we study cut and paste relations in $K_0(\Var_k)$ satisfied by the terms in the $Y-F(Y)$ relation.
-We start by giving some other possible cut and paste relations in $K_0(\Var_k)$ uniquely characterizing cubic hypersurfaces under conditions of the previous sections (Section \ref{posschar}).
-Afterwards, we show that the $Y-F(Y)$ relation does \emph{not} generate all polynomial relations between terms involved in the $Y-F(Y)$ relation (Proposition \ref{nongen}).
-To give some context, we include a presentation for $\mathbb{Q}[\mathbb{L}] [[Y], [Y^{(2)}]]$ obtained from a Macaulay2 (Part 2 of Remark \ref{sampcomp}).
-However, there are some restricted types of relations involving cubic threefolds with a single ordinary doubel point which are generated by the $Y-F(Y)$ relation (Corollary \ref{polyGS}).
+The steps used give an alternative method of restricting varieties satsifying the $Y-F(Y)$ relation (Proposition \ref{gencodim}, Corollary\ref{nodeg}).
+We also note that the $Y-F(Y)$ relation does \emph{not} generate all polynomial relations between terms involved in the $Y-F(Y)$ relation (Remark \ref{incomprel}).